< BACK

 HISTORY OF THE CONVERSAZIONI

-Conversazioni are held at Casa Ecco twice per year, in May and October.
-The meetings, to which neither the public nor the press is invited so that the atmosphere remains convivial and the conversation freewheeling, take place over a weekend–interspersed with trips on the lake and visits to restaurants in the hills.
+Conversazioni are held at Casa Ecco a few times per year.
+The meetings, to which neither the public nor the press is invited so that the atmosphere remains convivial and the conversation freewheeling, take place over two days, with a free day offered to participants to enjoy the surroundings.
 The purpose of these gatherings is to promote an outcome that is shared, either locally or globally, in the service of literature and the reading public more generally.

 Hawthornden Foundation is committed to diverse programming in the Conversazioni, including the work of individuals and organizations based outside of the United States, the UK and Europe.
 We are committed to the inclusion and support of organizations and individuals that are diverse in racial, ethnic and gender identities, economic capacity and geographical origins.